 Sierra Ladrones and Ladron Peak is a 8.5 mile lightly trafficked loop trail located near La Joya, New Mexico that offers scenic views and is only recommended for very experienced adventurers.
-The trail is primarily used for hiking and is accessible from March until November.
+The trail is primarily used for hiking and is best used from March until November.

 This is an extremely challenging all-day, off-trail destination.
 Twin summits are separated by a deep saddle and protected by miles of steep, rocky terrain.
 Only the most experienced, fit, and prepared hikers should attempt.
 A scramble up the east summit from the saddle is slightly exposed.
 See USGS topo "Ladron Peak" @ 1:24000.
 From the parking spot, head SW to an arroyo that is part of the boundary with the Sevilleta Refuge.
 Go west about a mile.
 Exit the arroyo upslope to gain the ridge.
 Continue with many little jagged ups and downs to the summits.